lzwjava/blog-source/_posts/2023-07-25-learning-wisdom.md

 In retrospect, in my school, I did better in programming than in daily courses.
 In my first year in school, I probably go to classrooms just 10 times.
 I did much better in my mobile application programming than in traditional computer science courses at universities in China.

-I just notice that I will do better in my own thing.
-The traditional computer science courses are not my own things.
+I just notice that I will do better in things I think I own them.
+When I really like one thing, I will say that is my own thing.
+The traditional computer science course is not my own thing.
 However, mobile application programming is my own thing.
-I take ownership of what I love.
 So I really love that in my heart and I want to do well.

 And in my first job, I did mobile application programming for 1.5 years.
 I was quite happy overall.
 And then I got distracted by startup things.
 Then I did startup with my friends for half a year and then I did it by myself for 3 years.